 1.5 Purify the Double-stranded cDNA using 1.8X Agencourt AMPure Beads:

 1. Vortex AMPure XP beads to Resuspend.

+Note: May need to invert tube, or even pipette mix to make sure beads not stuck to bottom of 1.5ml tube and fully in solution!
+When making new aliquots make sure bottom of stock bottle is not covered with beads by inverting bottle several times and visually confirming no beads stuck to bottom.

 2. Add 72ul (1.8X) of resuspended AMPure XP beads to each well of the second strand synthesis reaction.
 Mix well on a vortex mixer or by pipette mixing (10x).